Top 25 Most Popular Foods in Morocco – Best Moroccan Dishes

 12. Meat with Prunes

-Meat with prunes is a dish that is served on most occasions and celebrations.
-It is the main dish in family reunions.
-It is served in weddings, child births, and even funerals.
-It is served in every region in Morocco.
-The prunes add a distinctive flavor to the meat because of its sweet and sour taste.
+Meat with prunes is a dish served on most special occasions and celebrations in every region in Morocco.
+The prunes add a distinctive flavor to the meat because of their distinct sweet and sour taste.

 13. Moroccan Cured and Dried Meat – Gueddid

-Gueddid is meat preserved by drying, either by putting it under the sun for a week or so, or on a charcoal fire.
-It is a common and traditional way for preserving meat that is found in old and tribal cultures all over the world.
+Gueddid is meat preserved by drying, either by putting it under the sun for a week or so or on a charcoal fire.
+These traditional methods of preserving meat are found in tribal cultures worldwide.

 14. Fried Sardines